jyothsnameduri/Natural-Language-Task-Manager/README.md

 ---

 Created by Jyothsna M

-Feel free to contribute or open issues!
+## 💻 What technologies are used for this project?

+This project is built with:

+- ⚡ Vite
+- 🟦 TypeScript
+- ⚛️ React
+- 🧩 shadcn-ui
+- 🎨 Tailwind CSS